saiskee/spireautomator/README.md

 	username
 	password
 	term

+Headless browser mode is currently only supported by Google Chrome and Mozilla Firefox.
 ## Enroller
 The enroller allows the user to add, drop, swap, and edit classes under customizable conditions.
 The program refreshes SPIRE at least every five seconds and continuously checks the conditions